maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

 ## Background

-For the background, I switched to Photoshop because that will be pixel-based.
-It's important to work in CMYK colors here and to make sure the document is at least 300dpi and large enough for the intended poster size - it's really hard to scale pixel artwork up later on.
+For the background, I switched to Photoshop as it will be pixel-based.
+It's important to work in CMYK colors here and make sure the document is at least 300dpi, large enough for the intended poster size - it's a pain to scale pixel artwork up later on.

 <figure class="extend">
     <img src="{{ 'background.jpg' | media(page) }}" width="752" height="414" alt="a red background with multiple layers of detail applied" loading="lazy" />
     <figcaption>background with multiple layers of detail</figcaption>
 </figure>

-I usually start with a flat color and then progressively layer other stuff on top to give it more detail.
+I started with a flat color and then progressively layered other stuff on top to give it more detail.
 The base here was a bright red.

 I then used a [watercolor texture](https://lostandtaken.com/downloads/category/paint/watercolor-texture/), a bit of speckle/noise and a grunge brush to make it look a bit eroded.
 I was going for a screenprint-like style, where the color often doesn't distribute evenly across the paper and has these interesting imperfections.
 The nice thing about blending these layers together in Photoshop is that you can still easily tweak the base color afterwards and try out different color schemes.